Breakfast with Sofia

 Want to start your day as real Bulgarian?
 Look no further!
 Here’s your opportunity to eat breakfast with the fine city of Sofia and its welcoming citizens on a unique, local food tour of Sofia.

-From there, we’ll make our way to a famous pastry shop that prepares the best traditional Bulgarian desserts.
-Along the way, we’ll encounter the biggest open-air book store in Bulgaria, and a favourite meeting point for many people.
+From there on this Sofia food tour, we’ll make our way to a famous pastry shop that prepares the best traditional Bulgarian desserts.
+Along the way, we’ll encounter the biggest open-air book store in Bulgaria, and a favourite meeting point for many locals.

 In the pastry shop we will taste a sweet and delicious dessert - baklava.
-It is very sweet and full with nuts.
-We may also have the chance to try tolumbichka, cream-cake or other sweets.
+We may also have the chance to try tolumbichka, cream-cake, or other sweets.
 As is customary, we’ll combine the sweets with another unique beverage for the region - boza.
 Bottoms up!